alertflex/altprobe/README.md

 NOTE:

+* It is recommended to start of installation Alertflex collector (Altprobe) after a finish of installation Alertflex controller

 * Installation and configuration of IDS OSSEC/Wazuh and Suricata IDS are not parts of Alertflex solution.
 Although install script for Altprobe includes these procedures, it comes with NO WARRANTY!

 * The collector’s install script will replace file /etc/rc.local by a new one, if you use this file for something else, backup it for keeping the previous configuration